PrairieLearn/PrairieLearn/doc/question.md

 </markdown>
 `````

-This will be renderd to the following `<pl-code>` element (which itself will eventually be rendered to standard HTML):
+This will be rendered to the following `<pl-code>` element (which itself will eventually be rendered to standard HTML):

 ```html
 <pl-code language="cpp" highlight-lines="1-2,4">